Motorcycling is Good for your Mental Health

 John Chivers, Tuesday, 8 October 2024

-On Monday, 30th September, 2024, at 09:58, I pulled into our driveway at home on my faithful 2007 Honda CBF 1000, following a ride in torrential rain from Harwich, having disembarked the ferry from the Hook of Holland 07:00 after a smooth overnight crossing.
+On Monday, 30th September, 2024, at 09:58, I pulled into our driveway at home on my faithful 2007 Honda CBF 1000, following a ride in torrential rain from Harwich, having disembarked the ferry from the Hook of Holland at 07:00 after a smooth overnight crossing.

 I'd just returned from a great week of riding and a bad week of life and I reflected throughout the week on the words of Karen Cole from Mental Health Motorbike at our CWAM September club night, which had resounded very strongly for me on this trip - specifically, regarding the close similarities which have been found between meditation and motorcycling in terms of mental wellbeing.